nitaybz/homebridge-sensibo-ac/README.md

 - From the list presented, click to remove the desired Accessory
 - Restart Homebridge, hopefully the Accessory will then be re-added correctly from the API response

-Note: the Accessory may need to be moved from the Default Room in the Apple Home app once re-added
+Note: The Accessory may need to be moved from the Default Room in the Apple Home app once re-added.

 ### Raising an Issue